Matiagoje/git-basic-exercises/README.md

 This is README was typed in a command line.

+Learning Git has been interesting, but i'm enjoying it.